Marklogic-retired/marklogic-data-hub/_pages/harmonize/mapping.md

 ![Mapping Editor Highlights]({{site.baseurl}}/images/mapping/mapping-editor.png){:.screenshot-border}

 QuickStart chooses an arbitrary document from the appropriate source documents in the STAGING database from which to create the list of source properties, but you can change it.
-For details, see [Changing the Source Document](#changing-the source-document).
+For details, see [Changing the Mapping Source Document](#changing-the-mapping-source-document).

 When you create or update a mapping, QuickStart saves the mapping configuration in your project as:
 ```